Mike’s Top Ten of 1952

 11-20: 5 Fingers, Carrie, Come Back Little Sheba, Deadline U.S.A., Forbidden Games, Has Anybody Seen My Gal?, Kansas City Confidential, The Member of the Wedding, No Room for the Groom, Springfield Rifle

-Tier two: The Belle of New York, Gone to Earth, Hans Christian Andersen, Ivanhoe, The Las Vegas Story, Love Is Better Than Ever, Macao, My Cousin Rachel, O. Henry’s Full House, Ruby Gentry, Scandal Sheet, The Sniper, The Sound Barrier, Sudden Fear, This Is Cinerama, The Turning Point, Viva Zapata!, We’re Not Married!, Umberto D., With a Song in My Heart
+Tier two: The Beast Must Die, The Belle of New York, Hans Christian Andersen, Ivanhoe, The Las Vegas Story, Love Is Better Than Ever, Macao, My Cousin Rachel, O. Henry’s Full House, Ruby Gentry, Scandal Sheet, The Sniper, The Sound Barrier, Sudden Fear, This Is Cinerama, The Turning Point, Umberto D., Viva Zapata!, We’re Not Married!, With a Song in My Heart

 – – – – – – – – – – –